pvaneveld/thermostate/README.md

 ## Thermostate

+## :link: Where

+Project can be found in aciton [here]: https://silly-swartz-1bf86e.netlify.app/

 ### :mag: What?

 Thermostate is a simple / fun tool that predicts the sentiment (positive/negative) of given text.